dzimchuk/experimental-tools/README.md

 ### Namespace vs file path analyzer and code fix

-Analyze if a top level namespace does not match the path of the file where it is declared and display a warning.
+Analyze if a top level namespace does not match the path of the file where it is declared or does not start with the project's default namespace.

 ![Namespace and file path analyzer](art/NamespaceNormalizationAnalyzer.png)

-It assumes assembly name as the root namespace as it's currently problematic to get the default namespace from within analyzers.

 Note that the code fix currently does not update references.